CharlesAverill/aftn.ml/README.md

   --map Path to an alternative game board.
-Run `aftn.ml --map-format` to see details --print-map Prints the game map and exits --locate-game-data Print location of game data --help  Display this list of options
+Run `aftn.ml --map-format` to see details --print-map Prints the game map and exits --locate-game-data Print location of game data --select-options-tui Select arguments in the TUI rather than via command-line arguments --help  Display this list of options
 ```